Virginia Squires

 The Virginia Squires were a basketball team based in Norfolk, Virginia, and playing in several other Virginia cities.
-They were members of the American Basketball Association from 1970 to 1976.
+They were members of the American Basketball Association (ABA) from 1970 to 1976.

 The team originated in 1967 as the Oakland Oaks, an ABA charter franchise based in Oakland, California.
 They moved to Washington, D.C. as the Washington Caps in 1969 but moved to Norfolk the following year, becoming the Squires.
-A regional team, they played home games in Richmond, Hampton, and Roanoke as well as Norfolk.
-The team folded in 1976, just a month before the ABA–NBA merger.
+As a regional team, they played home games in Richmond, Hampton, and Roanoke as well as a season with Norfolk.
+The team folded in 1976, just a month before the ABA–NBA merger commenced.

 In Oakland

 The Squires were founded in 1967 as the Oakland Oaks, a charter member of the ABA.
 The team colors were green and gold.
 An earlier Oakland Oaks basketball team played in the American Basketball League (1961–62) in 1962.
 (The short-lived league folded on December 31, 1962.)

 The Oaks were owned in part by pop singer Pat Boone.
 There was a major contract dispute with the cross-bay San Francisco Warriors of the established National Basketball Association over the rights to star player Rick Barry.
-He was a former NBA Rookie of the Year who had led the Warriors to the NBA finals in the same year the Oaks had formed, but due to being angered by management's failure to pay him certain incentive awards he felt he was due, he sat out the 1967–68 season, and the following season he joined the Oaks, leading the franchise to its one and only ABA championship in 1969.
+He was a former NBA Rookie of the Year who had led the Warriors to the NBA Finals in the same year the Oaks had formed, but due to being angered by management's failure to pay him certain incentive awards he felt he was due, he sat out the 1967–68 season, and the following season joined the Oaks, leading the franchise to its one and only ABA championship in 1969.

 However, even with Barry the team proved to be a very poor investment for Boone and his co-owners.
 Despite winning the ABA championship, the Oaks were an abysmal failure at the box office, due in large part to the proximity of the NBA Warriors who at the time were also playing some home games in Oakland (and would eventually move to Oakland in 1971).
 At one point they only drew 2,500 fans per game.